ClickCease

 FEATURED PROJECT: The Ross Shaft at the Sanford Underground Research Facility

-Jul 16, 2019 | Projects
+Jul 16, 2019 | News & Updates, Structural Steel Fabrication

 13.8 billion years ago, the universe began with the Big Bang.
 According to scientists, when the Big Bang occurred it produced equal amounts of matter and anti-matter.
 Yet, if matter and anti-matter were created in equal parts, why is everything in the universe composed of matter?
 This is a question scientists have been trying to answer throughout history.
 In fact, this question is the inspiration behind an experiment called the international Deep Underground Neutrino Experiment (DUNE).